Frequently Asked Questions

 A total loss means that the boat is destroyed or is not recoverable.
 A constructive total loss means that the repair costs to restore your boat exceed the boat's value or the full policy limit with the vessel's salvage value amount subtracted (see below).

 The salvage value of a vessel is the value it retains in damaged condition.
-For instance, a salvage company may offer $30,000 to purchase a vessel damaged by fire.
-The $30,000 would be considered the salvage value.
+For example, a salvage company may offer to purchase a fire-damaged vessel for a portion of its pre-loss value; that offer represents the salvage value.

 Most policies state that the insurance company has all rights to the insured property if a CTL is declared.
-However, in all of our experience, the insurance company will refuse their rights to the property, allowing the insured to keep it, or offer a right of first refusal once they obtain a salvage value and offer the vessel to the insured for this value.
-For instance (referring to the example above), if the owed policy total is $100,000 for a loss, and the insurance company obtains a salvage value of $30,000, they will offer the insured $70,000 with retention of the damaged vessel.
-There may be provisions that the insured can retain the boat without a buyback if it is underinsured, depending on the company or policy.
+However, in our experience, insurers typically refuse their rights to the property - allowing the insured to keep it - or offer a right of first refusal once they obtain a salvage value, letting the insured retain the vessel in exchange for the salvage amount being deducted from the payout.
+There may also be provisions allowing retention without a buyback if the vessel is underinsured, depending on the company or policy.
+We walk clients through the specifics during representation.

 The best way (or only way, in our opinion) to proceed is to have an expert surveyor comprehensively inspect the vessel for all loss-related damage BEFORE any repairs begin.
 We can only find the appropriate repair facilities and obtain the best coverage using this method.